Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.3.8 - 2019-05-27  =

+* Redone the Last item in menu control to accommodate more items
+* Accessibility fixes
+* Improved footer widgets logic to better accommodate the footer builder
+* Exclusive Products section layout improvements
+* WooCommerce buttons enhancements
+* New hooks added

 = 2.3.7 - 2019-05-07  =

 * New Margin and Padding controls for each header builder component